Maternillos-Tortuguilla

 Flora Ecosystems

 Red mangrove (Rhizophora mangle), black mangrove (Avicennia germinans), and white mangrove (Laguncularia racemosa) form dense coastal forests that protect shorelines from erosion and provide nursery habitat for juvenile marine species.
-Seagrass beds dominated by Thalassia testudinum and Syringodium filiforme cover shallow sandy lagoon floors, supporting diverse invertebrate and fish communities.
+[1] Seagrass beds dominated by Thalassia testudinum and Syringodium filiforme cover shallow sandy lagoon floors, supporting diverse invertebrate and fish communities.
 Sandy beach and dune vegetation includes sea grape (Coccoloba uvifera), sea purslane (Sesuvium portulacastrum), and beach morning glory (Ipomoea pes-caprae).
 Coral reef habitats support diverse algal communities including crustose coralline algae, which are essential for reef structure and larval settlement.
+The reserve also encompasses xeromorphic coastal scrub and microphyll evergreen forest on the cay interior.
+[2]

 Geology

-The Camagüey north coast and Jardines del Rey archipelago are built on Quaternary carbonate platforms developed atop older Cretaceous and Paleogene basement rocks.
+The Camagüey north coast and Sabana-Camagüey Archipelago are built on Quaternary carbonate platforms developed atop older Cretaceous and Paleogene basement rocks.
 The shallow lagoon system between the mainland and the outer cays is underlain by carbonate mud and sand sediments, with active reef framework building occurring on the seaward edge.
 The cays themselves are low-lying, rarely exceeding 2–3 meters above sea level, composed of coral rubble, biogenic sand, and consolidated aeolianite limestone.
 Active wave erosion on windward shores and sediment accretion on leeward sides continuously reshape the cay geomorphology.
 Submarine ridges and patch reefs provide structural complexity on the lagoon floor.

 Climate And Weather